A Tailor-Made Five Stans Tour

 On this expedition, we’ll be staying in some excellent hotels in Bukhara, Samarkand, Dushanbe, Osh and Bishkek, guest houses or basic hotels in other towns, and in mountain homestays with local families.
 The homestay concept is widely accepted throughout Tajikistan and Kyrgyzstan – particularly the former – so these nights are often highly enjoyable glimpses into local customs and lifestyles.
 We also stay in yurts in a couple of locations on this trip.

 What will the weather be like?

 A very difficult question to answer when traversing the fourth highest mountain range on earth and crossing some of the emptiest deserts before we get there!
-But, you can expect some hot days lower in the valleys and off the high plateaus – temperatures could be in 20-30C range or higher.
+But, you can expect some hot days lower in the valleys and off the high plateaus – temperatures could be in 25 degrees or higher.
 At altitude, we have experienced every season in the course of a single day – warm sunshine followed by winds and rain, hail or snow on the passes and perhaps down to 0 degrees for a short period of time.
 In general, the rule of thumb is to expect warm days and cooler nights when we are out of the lowland areas.
-In early October, snows are possible in the Pamirs, but our drivers and cars are organised for this.
+In early October, snows are possible in the Pamirs, but our drivers and cars are well-prepared for this.

 What kit do I need to bring?

 We will provide you with an information pack after signing up to this trip, and this will detail any particular equipment we think either necessary or useful.

 How much are flights?